GrammarSoft/corp-ui/README.md

 * Vector space scatter plots (word2vec)
 * 2D queries as scatter plots (E.g., Q+/- and a semantic class)
 * Sparse show only in table
+* Remember state (selected checkboxes) when going from Group By back to Freq